Sommaire

 Tips:

-- Avoid long cooking which destroys anthocyanins.
+- Avoid long cooking times, which destroy anthocyanins.

 For animal products, oils like fish oil or cod liver oil help meet the recommended intake of EPA & DHA.

-🥬 Leafy green vegetables: unlimited folates
+🥬 Leafy greens: folates galore

 🔬 A study showed that dietary intake of folic acid positively influenced ovarian reserve in women [3].